-Course Code EFM2.BLE-01
+Course Code EHM2.BLE-02

 Course Title BUSINESS LAW & ETHICS

-Course Andrew Mzembe
+Course Coordinator Andrew Mzembe

-Coordinator Mzembe.a@buas.nl
+Mzembe.a@buas.nl

-Language of English
+Language of Instruction English

-Instruction

 Semester September - January

-Teaching 10 x 90 minutes
+Teaching Hours 10 x 90 minutes

-Hours

-Mode Of Lectures & Workshops
+Mode Of Delivery Lectures & Workshops

-Delivery

 ECTS credits 3

-Learning 1. be able to understand the legal relations that exist in the specific legal areas of
+Learning Outcomes 1. be able to understand the legal relations that exist in the specific legal

-Outcomes business administration discussed in this year's BLE program.

-2. be able to formulate legal questions about the legal constraints that arise in the

-specific business administration issues discussed in this year's BLE program.
+areas of business administration discussed in this year's BLE programme.2. be able to formulate legal questions about the legal constraints that arise in the specific business administration issues discussed in this year's BLE

-3. be able to apply these legal concepts in practice within the FM/HM industry.4. know, understand and apply knowledge of sustainable development to the
+programme.
+3. be able to apply these legal concepts in practice within the FM/HM industry.

-HM/FM industry.

-5. know, understand and apply knowledge of sustainable development to
+4. know, understand and apply knowledge of sustainable development to the HM/FM industry.

-developing a perspective on one's own future career and position within the
+5. know, understand and apply knowledge of sustainable development to developing a perspective on one's own future career and position within the HM/FM industry.

-HM/FM industry.

-6. know, understand and apply advanced insights regarding sustainable development

-within the context of one's own role and behaviour within wider society.
+6. know, understand and apply advanced insights regarding sustainable development within the context of one's own role and behaviour within wider society.

 Brief Description As the name suggests, this course encompasses two main components: (1) Business Law; and (2) Ethics (sustainable development).
 Even though these two components refer to two separate topics, which are also taught and tested separately, an important aspect of the course is to highlight the relationship between legal and ethical considerations in business contexts.
 Dealing with these two components within one core course, and highlighting the links between them, allows us to focus on the full range of business and personal decisions that range from "what you may and must do or not do" to "what you should account for, or at least consider" in decision making as a professional.
-In other words, the set-up of this course allows us to highlight the crucial relationship between legal and ethical aspects of business, with the Ethics component putting special emphasis on sustainable development as a crucial challenge to today's and tomorrow's industry and its professionals.
-The BLE course in year 2 of the curriculum builds on what was discussed in year 1 (PP), but goes further into relating sustainable development to actual business practices and the legal framework.
+In other words, the set-up of this course allows us to highlight the Ethics component putting special emphasis on sustainable development as a crucial challenge to todays and tomorrow's industry and its professionals.
+The BLE course in year 2 of the curriculum builds on what was discussed in year 1 (PP) but goes further into relating sustainable

+development to actual business practices and the legal framework.
 The Business Law component elaborates on the subjects discussed in the first year and introduces some new subjects.
 EU law is discussed in more detail, as are special contracts, employment law and intellectual property rights.
 The indispensable relevance of law to sustainable development is also addressed.
-The Ethics component builds on the first year programme and aims to help students to further develop their own perspective on sustainable development/ethics in relation to their future careers, roles and behaviours in the FM/HM industry.
+The Ethics component builds on the first year program and aims to help students to further develop their own perspective on sustainable development/ethics in relation to their future careers, roles and behaviors in the FM/HM industry.

+Literature tbc

+Assessment & Criteria presentation (50%) written exam (50%)